Rubus armeniacus: Spread

-Luther Burbank, who popularized the misleading name "Himalayan", introduced Rubus armeniacus to North America in 1885 in Santa Rosa, California, using seeds that he imported from India.
+Luther Burbank, who coined the misleading name "Himalayan", introduced R. armeniacus to North America in 1885 in Santa Rosa, California, using seeds that he imported from India.
 The species thrived in its new environment, notably for the large amount of berries it produced.
 By 1915, it was widely grown and cultivated in the United States.
 It soon escaped from cultivation, and became an invasive species in most of the temperate world and the U.S. Pacific Coast by 1945.
 It is listed as an invasive species in the U.S. State of Missouri and prohibited in the U.S. state of Wisconsin.
 Because it is so hard to contain, it quickly gets out of control, with birds and other animals eating the fruit and then spreading the seeds.
 It is highly flammable and a common ladder fuel for wildfires, due to the litter and dead canes produced by the plant.